What is Catalyst?

 Many factors that affect fundraising have little to do with the actual activities of fundraising.
 Having a clear organizational mission, visionary leadership, compelling stories of community value, a broad network of nurtured donors, and spot-on financial reports are the foundation of fundraising success.

 Catalyst helps nonprofits reach their fullest potential by providing tools to help strengthen the organization’s business model and case for funding.
 Participants set priorities and make improvements to the internal systems that lead to fundraising success and align the board and staff around fundraising goals.
 With the help of 501 Commons consultants, participants have the opportunity to learn and share with a cohort of organizations.
-Over 30 organizations have participated since the program began in 2010.
+Nearly 40 organizations have participated since the program began in 2010.

 "This is an amazing program!
 As a result of the Catalyst program we introduced our Fair Share program and had great success.
 In just 6 months, the new donor program has beat our previous giving program by 291%.” ~Washington Poison Center

 Catalyst combines six processes for improving fundraising success:

 - Assess: Complete a development capacity assessment